 Zillow is the original real estate disrupter.
 In the beginning Zillow sold advertising and leads to real estate agents to make money and that’s still the brunt of their business.
 What Zillow did was insert itself in between the real estate agent and the consumer.
-They offered an easy way for buyers to browse real estate listings without the need of an agent and then “sold” those buyer leads to agents when they needed help.
-Zillow made real estate agents nervous because they attracted a lot of attention but swore up and down that agents had nothing to worry about.
+They offered a simple way for buyers to browse real estate listings without the need of an agent and then “sold” those buyer leads to agents when they needed help.
+Zillow made real estate agents nervous because they attracted a lot of attention, but swore up and down that agents had nothing to worry about.
 Zillow was agent friendly and needed real estate agents to be profitable.

 Discount brokers are just what they sound like.
 Some discount brokerages use a flat fee model.
 They presumably offer real estate services cheaper than mainstream brokerages.
 They’ve been around forever but recently have been trying to differentiate themselves into something unique and new with complicated pricing structures.

 Purple bricks makes money by charging a flat upfront fee and then the remainder being paid after the house sells.
 If the house doesn’t sell the upfront fee is non refundable.
-It still cost between $8,000 and $10,000 to sell a home through purple bricks but can be less expensive than using a traditional brokerage.
+It still costs between $8,000 and $10,000 to sell a home through purple bricks but can be less expensive than using a traditional brokerage.
 The problem with this model is the nonrefundable upfront fee.
 Purple Bricks is a UK company that tried and failed in the US and Australia.

 Simple Showing is yet another investor funded startup that offers low commission fees, 1% listing fee and 3% buyer agency fee with an up to $5000 buyer rebate.
 The seller pays a 4% fee in total.

 Redfin offers a 1% listing fee when you sell and buy through them.
-That 1% listing fee doesn’t include the buyers agent commission which is generally 3%.
+That 1% listing fee doesn’t include the buyer’s agent commission, which is generally 3%.
 Your overall cost will be closer to 4%.

-This is certainly not an exhaustive list of iBuyers or discount brokerages but enough to give you an idea of what’s coming for the traditional real estate business.
+This is certainly not an exhaustive list of iBuyers or discount brokerages, but enough to give you an idea of what’s coming for the traditional real estate business.

-The success of these types of brokerages rests on lower commissions and flat fees which means less money for the agents doing the work.
+The success of these types of brokerages rests on lower commissions and flat fees, which means less money for the agents doing the work.
 What makes a career in real estate attractive is the amount of money that can be made.
 If that money is reduced substantially the field of experienced agents will dwindle.
-This in turn runs the risk of reducing an agents true fiduciary towards the client which is somewhat of a problem in real estate now.
+This in turn runs the risk of reducing an agent’s true fiduciary towards the client which is somewhat of a problem in real estate now.

 The Law Is After Real Estate

 The Trump administration DOJ is investigating the real estate industry.
-If that course of action is pursued the real estate industry will change but no one can really predict how just yet.
+If that course of action is pursued the real estate industry will change, but no one can really predict how just yet.

 Some sellers question why they have to pay a buyer’s realtor.
 Sellers are forced to pay for both their own agent and the buyer agent.
 A commission is charged to the seller and that commission is split between the sellers’ agent and the buyers’ agent.
 There have actually been class action lawsuits by sellers against their agents claiming anti-competitive behavior.